odyslam/starknet-node/README.md

 We have implemented an integration between Pathfinder and Netdata, the monitoring agent that is installed on the device.
 Netdata gathers data from Pathfinder, stores them in it's Time-Series database and visualises them in it's dashboard.
 We use some of Netdata's charts in the Starknet Node dashboard we described above.

-Currently, the ingration gathers two metrics from pathfinder, using it's RPC endpoint:
+Currently, the integration gathers two metrics from pathfinder, using it's RPC endpoint:
 - `starknet_syncing`: if `True`, then the chart shows a value of `1`.
 Otherwise, it's `0`.
 - `starknet_blockNumber`: The latest blockNumber that got verified by the Node.

 ### Extending the integration

-To extend the integration, you need to write very simple python code.
-Visit `/netdata/pathfinder.chart.py` and perform the following:
+To extend the integration, you need to write some simple python code.
+Open `/netdata/pathfinder.chart.py` and perform the following:
 - Define a new Chart
 - Gather data for that Chart